luyadev/luya/docs/guide/en/app-blocks.md

 CMS Blocks
 ==============

-> use `./vendor/bin/luya block/create` run build blocks quick.
+> use `./vendor/bin/luya block/create` to build blocks with a cli wizzard.

 What are Blocks?
 Blocks are elements used in the CMS Module to display and configure data.
 Blocks are dropped into the placeholders of an [cmslayout](app-cmslayouts.md).
 An easy example of a block could be a pargraph tag where the user can add the content.
 LUYA CMS Modules ships with some default blocks, but you can always create your own elements.